hornsp/Client_Server_Dropbox/README.txt

 * The server is running on stu.cs.jmu.edu.
 * The server is configured to run on stu as specified by the project description.

+Sync Helper:
+* The sync_helper monitors and reports file changes (upload, download, delete) in real-time for clients sharing the same user account.

+How to Use:
+* Ensure the server is running and users are authenticated.
+* Start the sync helper by running:
+    * python sync_helper.py
+* Requires Python 3.
+Ensure the necessary Python modules (e.g., watchdog) are installed.

+Functionality:
+The sync helper detects changes made to files in the shared user directory across multiple clients and outputs a notification in the terminal for each change:
+* File added: Triggered when a file is uploaded.
+* File deleted: Triggered when a file is deleted.
+* File downloaded: Triggered when a file is downloaded.
+By running sync_helper.py alongside the client and server, users can observe all file activity in real-time, enabling better monitoring and collaboration across multiple devices.

 Client:
 * Compile: Not required as Perl is interpreted.
 * Create a New User: perl client.pl stu.cs.jmu.edu <username> <password> CREATEUSER